Amanda Yap

-Amanda Yap (born 3 November 2009) is a Singaporean artistic gymnast.
+Amanda Ee-Lin Yap (born 3 November 2009) is a Singaporean artistic gymnast.
 She qualified for the balance beam final at the 2025 World Championships, becoming Singapore's first World Artistic Gymnastics Championships finalist.
 She is the 2025 Singaporean all-around champion and the 2024 Singaporean junior all-around champion.

 Gymnastics career

 Yap began training with the Singapore national team in 2022.

-At the 2024 Junior Asian Championships, Yap qualified for the balance beam final in ninth place but advanced into the final due to the two-per-country rule.
+Yap won the junior all-around title at the 2024 Singapore Championships.
+At the 2024 Junior Asian Championships, Yap placed ninth in the balance beam qualifications but advanced into the final due to the two-per-country rule.
 She went on to win the silver medal in the final.
+She also placed eighth in the floor exercise final, seventh in the all-around, and fourth in the team competition.

-Yap became age-eligible for senior competitions in 2025.
+Yap became age-eligible for senior competitions in 2025 and won the senior all-around title at the 2025 Singapore Championships.
+She then made her senior international debut at the Asian Championships and placed 15th in the all-around.
 She made her World Championships debut in Jakarta and advanced to the balance beam final in seventh place with a score of 13.300.
 This made her the first-ever gymnast from Singapore to advance into a World Championships final.
 In between the qualifications and the final, Yap flew back to Singapore to take her O-Level exams.
+She went on to place sixth in the final with a personal-best score of 13.333.

+In December of 2025, Yap represented Singapore at the Southeast Asian Games.
+She competed on balance beam and won the silver medal on the event, alongside her sister Emma who won silver in the floor event.

+On 19 March 2026, Yap received the inaugural Young Singaporean of the Year award from The Straits Times for the year 2025.

+Yap competed at the 2026 Asian Championships in June of 2026.
+She finished thirteenth in the all-around and qualified for the balance beam and floor exercise finals, in which she placed sixth and fifth, respectively.
+Her performance at Asian Championships allowed her to secure an individual all-around spot at the 2026 World Championships.

+At the 2026 Commonwealth Games, Yap won the silver medal in the balance beam final.
+This tied Singapore's best-ever finish in gymnastics at the Commonwealth Games, matching Lim Heem Wei's silver medal in the same event in 2010.
+It was also Singapore's first medal in any sport at the 2026 games.

 Personal life

-Yap is a student at the Methodist Girls’ School.
+As of 2025, Yap is a student at the Methodist Girls’ School.
 She has an older sister named Emma who also competes for Singapore's national gymnastics team.